 Zika virus

-There has been a lot of press coverage regards the Zika virus.
-Patients with immune deficiency are often concerned when a new infection is described.
+Patients with immunodeficiency are often concerned when a new infection is described.
 It is important to remember that this infection is transmitted by a mosquito bite (like malaria or yellow fever) and so patients in the UK would only need to think about this virus if travelling to an affected area, when they should then heed the Public Health England advice for travellers, especially pregnant women.

 Zika viruses and immunoglobulins